 Show Notes:

-Virginia Nicholson is a celebrated author and historian known for her compelling exploration of women’s lives and social history.
+Virginia Nicholson is a celebrated author and historian known for her compelling exploration of women’s lives and social history, including the relationship between women and their appearance.
 Educated in English Literature at King’s College, Cambridge, she began her career in television before transitioning to writing.
 Her works, including Among the Bohemians, Singled Out, and Millions Like Us, are praised for their rich storytelling and deep insights into the 20th century.
 A Fellow of the Royal Society of Literature, Nicholson also serves as President of the Charleston Trust, where she continues to honor her passion for history and the arts.

 Transcript: